 The Community Pharmacy Contractual Framework in place for 2019-2024 sets out the renumeration for community pharmacy contractors.
 Pharmacy contractors have had cuts to their funding over the last few years, which together with an increase in costs still has the potential to close some pharmacies in the future.

-The recommendations below take into account the need for community pharmacies to attract enough custom to operate as functioning businesses.
-At the same time, increasing the range of services pharmacies are commissioned to provide depends on the capacity of staff within those pharmacies to provide additional services.
+The recommendations below take into account the need for community pharmacies to operate as functioning businesses.